 2.1.
-These rules and regulations have been adopted by the City Commission of The City of Lakeland as the offical rules and regulations for the administration and operation of Oak Hill Burial Park and Laurel Hill Cemetery, hereinafter collectively referred to as the “cemetery.”
+These rules and regulations have been adopted by the City Commission of The City of Lakeland as the official rules and regulations for the administration and operation of Oak Hill Burial Park and Laurel Hill Cemetery, hereinafter collectively referred to as the “cemetery.”

 2.2.
 The exclusive use of the cemetery is for the burial of human remains and shall only be used for cemetery purposes.

 2.3.
 The cemetery has perpetual care and the City will maintain the cemetery as a well-preserved burial park including the cutting of grass and trimming of shrubs and trees at reasonable intervals.

 2.4.
 The superintendent of cemeteries of the City of Lakeland is responsible for the administration of the cemetery and for the enforcement of all laws, ordinances, rules, regulations, policies and procedures pertaining thereto.
 The superintendent shall also supervise all workers within the boundaries of the cemetery.
 The superintendent may expel or have removed from the cemetery any person who violates these rules and regulation or whose conduct is contrary to appropriate decorum in the cemetery.

 2.5.
 The cemetery will be open from sunrise to sundown, unless otherwise posted by the superintendent.
 The cemetery office will be open from 7:30 a.m. until 4:00 p.m., Monday through Friday, excluding official City holidays.